-- Post-contingency simulated voltage lower than the Emergency Low voltage limit, or higher than the Emergency High voltage limit. - Post-contingency simulated voltage drop greater than the applicable Voltage Drop limit (in percent of nominal voltage). - Post-contingency simulated angular difference greater than the setting of the synchrocheck relay less an appropriate safety margin (ten degrees for a 500 kV bus).
+- Post-contingency simulated voltage lower than the Emergency Low voltage limit, or higher than the Emergency High voltage limit. - Post-contingency simulated voltage drop greater than the applicable Voltage Drop limit. - Post-contingency simulated angular difference greater than the setting of the synchrocheck relay less an appropriate safety margin (ten degrees for a 500 kV bus).
 The angular difference relates to the ability to reclose transmission lines.